 If you’re food journaling and paying attention to how you react to what you’re eating, you can usually figure out what foods don’t agree with you, without spending hundreds of dollars on fancy tests.
 And an elimination diet can help you do some deeper investigation on your own.

 But if you can’t figure out those patterns, and you’re still having some physical symptoms, see your doctor.
 She might decide nutritional testing is the way to go, to check if you have any nutritional deficiencies or food intolerances you should be aware of.

 Set Yourself Up for Success

 The recommendations we’ve just gone over are, by no means, comprehensive, but for most people they’ll get you very far.
 Just as with training, practicing the basics as if they were advanced is the key to advancing.
 Just do the basics over and over until they’re a part of you.

-Our friend and fat loss expert Josh Hillis writes about this in his book Fat Loss Happens on Monday:
+Our resident eating skills expert Josh Hillis writes about this in his book Fat Loss Happens on Monday:

 People spend way, way too much time trying to find the right diet, when in fact, 90% of the clients I’ve ever had really needed to work on the habits that would have made any of these diets work.